keptn/keptn.github.io/content/docs/0.1.1/usecases/production-deployments/index.md

     virtualservice.networking.istio.io/sockshop configured
     ```

 1. If you login using either a new registered user, or a user that you've created before, you see version 2.
-After logging out, you see verison 1 again.
+After logging out, you see version 1 again.

 ### (optional) Redirect only Chrome users